remykarem/remykarem.github.io/books-src/system-design-book/src/components/queue.md

 - Housekeeping — **message retention period** is the maximum period how long a message can stay in the queue
 - Initial invisibility period / delivery delay — possibly used in situations where a system needs to 'stabilise' first, or when used in a retry queue where retries should not happen immediately
 - TTL

+Guarantees:
+- [High availability](../goals/availability.md) — In Amazon SQS, messages are copied on multiple servers for redundancy and high availability.
+This [distributed](../strategies/distributed.md) nature results in:
+  * absence of message in one of the servers
+  * slightly delayed messages (mentioned in the docs)
+  * messages delivered more than once
+  * messages delivered out-of-order
+  * Message deduplication (FIFO queue) — In FIFO queues, there is a 5-min deduplication window.
+(This feature helps to prevent accidental duplication while allowing for intentional re-sending of messages when necessary.

 Cloud features
 - Encryption at rest